Hack The Box - Forest

 download PowerView

-Created a new user (user1) and added them to the Exchange Windows Permissions group:
+Created a new user (user1) and added the account to the Exchange Windows Permissions group:

 create user and add to Exchange Windows Permissions group